OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ```
 #### Requesting Permissions

 If your application has permissions that need to be requested at runtime, the application must call a `requestPermissions()` method in order to obtain them.
-The app passes the permissions needed and a integer request code you have specified to the user asynchronously, returning right away in the same thread upon user response.
+The app passes the permissions needed and an integer request code you have specified to the user asynchronously, returning once the user chooses to accept or deny the request in the same thread.
 After the response is returned the same request code is passed to the app's callback method.

 ```java
 private static final String TAG = "LOG";